 - Construction slump in both temp and perm

-- Permanent placements grow following 6 month decline
+- Permanent placements grow following a 6-month decline

 - Temp billings increase sharply